aucloud/aucloud.github.io/docs/Platform_Services/Compute/NSX-T_Networks/edge_services_gateway.md

 ## Static Routes

+!!! note

+    Static route configuration is currently available only in the Melbourne and Brisbane Sovereignty Zones

 Static routing allows you to configure your Edge Services Gateway (ESG) with knowledge of other networks which are not directly connected to it.
 It is particularly useful if you need to:

 - route between virtual data centres (VDCs) in the same virtual organisation (vOrg), or